Drugs & Medications - Rapaflo oral

 Do not share this medication with others.

-Keep all medical appointments.
-Laboratory and/or medical tests (such as blood pressure, prostate exams including prostate-specific antigen or PSA) should be performed periodically to monitor your progress or check for side effects.
+Laboratory and/or medical tests (such as prostate exams, blood pressure) should be performed periodically to monitor your progress or check for side effects.
 Consult your doctor for more details.MISSED DOSE:

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.STORAGE: